ARTICLES OF FAITH

 We believe that God is the only proper object of worship.
 The mode of His existence, however, is a subject far beyond the understanding of mankind.
 There is nothing in all creation that can adequately represent Him.
 He is the source of all existence, and the Scriptures teach that He is Spirit, present everywhere, all-knowing, all-powerful, independent, good, wise, holy, just, merciful, Redeemer, Saviour, Sanctifier, the Judge of mankind and all other attributes ascribed to Him in the Scripture.

 Article 2.
 Doctrine of Christ

-We believe that there is one Lord, Jesus Christ, by whom are all things, the only begotten Son of God, born of the Virgin Mary, who was truly God and truly man, whom God freely sent into this world, because of the great love wherewith He loved the world; and Christ as freely gave himself a ransom for all, tasting death for every man; who was buried and rose again the third day, and ascended into Heaven from whence we look for him the second time, in the clouds of Heaven, at the last day to judge both the living and the dead.
+We believe that there is one Lord, Jesus Christ, by whom are all things, the only begotten Son of God, born of the Virgin Mary, who was fully God and fully man, whom God freely sent into this world, because of the great love wherewith He loved the world; and Christ as freely gave Himself a ransom for all, tasting death for every man; who was buried and rose again the third day, and ascended into Heaven from whence we look for Him the second time, in the clouds of Heaven, at the last day to judge both the living and the dead.

 We believe that the Scriptures ascribe to Christ all the attributes of God.

 Article 3.
 Doctrine of the Holy Spirit